kenntran/Library-project/ReadMe.md

 		- The Library project still need to be improved with C++ technique.
 		- The Library project uses mostly C programming techniques.

+## Demo:
+	- For demo purpose:
+		- Librarian could be login by using UserName: librarian - Password: 123
+		- Student could be login by using different UserName and Password:
+			- ID: keith998	-	Password: 123
+			- ID: fred772	-	Password: 123
+			- ID: timo007	- 	Password: 123
+			- ID: abbott119	-	Password: 123